fraganator/archive-cache-manager/README.md

 ![Launch time comparison video](images/launch-video.gif?raw=true "Side-by-side video comparing launch time of game from zip vs. from cache")

-As the cache approaches its maximum size, the least recently played games are deleted from the cache, making room for new games.
+As the cache size approaches the maximum size, the oldest played games are deleted from the cache, making room for new games.

 ## Features
 * Skip the extraction wait time for recently played games.
 * Configurable cache size and location.
-* Configurable minimum archive size (skip caching small archives).
+* Configurable minimum archive size (don't cache small archives).
+* Option to extract all discs in a multi-disc game, and generate M3U file.
 * Option to keep select ROMs cached and ready to play.
-* Option to extract all discs in a multi-disc game, and generate M3U file.
 * Select and play individual ROM files from an archive.
 * Filename and extension priorities per emulator and platform (cue, bin, iso, etc).